elendee/threepress/readme.txt

 The plugin will create one database table to store your galleries:
 `threepress_shortcodes`,

-It will also create one folder in the file system for uploads:
-`[yoursite.com]/wp-content/uploads/threepress_models/`

-These remain in place upon deactivation, so if you want to remove them you must do so manually.
+This remains in place upon deactivation, so if you want to remove it you must do so manually.

 ## Notes